pravega/pravega-benchmark/README.md

 ### Kafka Benchmarking
 User can set the option "-kafka true"  for Kafka Benchmarking.
 User should create the topics manually before running this for kafka benchmarking.
-Unlike pravega benchmarking, this tool does not create the topic automatically.
+Unlike Pravega benchmarking, this tool does not create the topic automatically.
 This tools treats stream name as a topic name.